 According to the medieval Icelandic scholar Snorri Sturluson, Ymir was born when fire from Muspelheim and ice from Niflheim met in the abyss of Ginnungagap.
 Ymir was suckled by the cow Auðhumla for his nourishment, and several other giants spontaneously sprang from his sweat.
 Auðhumla, in turn, was nourished by a salt lick, and as she licked a being named Búri, the first of the Aesir gods, was freed from the salt.
-He produced a son, Borr, who mated with Bestla, one of Ymir’s descendents.
-From their union came Odin, the chief of the Aesir, and his two brothers, Vili and Vé, who are generally considered to be hypostases (extensions or alternate versions) of Odin.
+He produced a son, Borr, who mated with Bestla, one of Ymir’s descendants.
+From their union came Odin, the chief of the Aesir, and his two brothers, Vili and Ve.
 The brothers then slew Ymir and fashioned the cosmos from his corpse.
 As one of the poems in the Poetic Edda, Grímnismál or “Song of the Hooded One,” words it:

 From Ymir’s flesh the earth was created,

 And from his sweat [or, in some versions, blood] the sea,